rubenfiszel/master-thesis/src/interpreter.md

 Using Argon, language designers can specify a DSL and write their custom compiler for it:

 - **two-staged**: There is only a single meta-stage and a single object-stage.
-The idea behind Argon is that the meta-program is constructing an Intermediate Representation (IR) programmatically in Scala through the frontend DSL, transform that IR and finally codegen the object program.
+The idea behind Argon is that the meta-program is constructing an IR programmatically in Scala through the frontend DSL, transform that IR and finally codegen the object program.
 All of this happening at runtime.
 - **heterogenous**: The meta-program is in Scala but the generated meta-program does not have to be in Scala as well.
 For instance, for FPGA, the target language is Chisel.
 - **typed**: The DSL is typed which ensure that Scala can typecheck the construction of the IR.
 Furthermore, the IR is itself typed.
-The IR being typed ensure that the DSL author write sound DSL.
+The IR being typed ensure that language authors write sound DSL, IR and DSL to IR transformations.
 - **automatic staging annotations**: The staging annotations are part of the frontend DSL.
 Implicit conversions exists from unstaged type to staged types.
 The staging annotations exists under the form of typeclass instances and inheritance.

+## Staged type

+A staged type is a type that belongs to the specified DSL and has a staging annotation.
+Only instances of a staged type will be transformed into the initial IR.

+**TODO**

 Indeed, for a type to be considered a staged type, it must inherit from `MetaAny` and have an existing typeclass instance of `Type`.
 The justification behind the dual proof of membership is that the `Type` view bound is more elegant to constrain on in most cases, but suffer from the fact that it is impossible to specialize method such that they treat differently staged and unstaged types.
 Only inheritance ensure correct dispatching of methods according to whether the argument is staged or not.
 Implementing the typeclass and dual proof of membership was among our contribution to argon.